Charles L. Carpenter: Early life

-Carpenter graduated from the U.S. Naval Academy at Annapolis, Maryland on June 26, 1926, and was commissioned an ensign in the US Navy.
+Carpenter graduated from the U.S. Naval Academy at Annapolis, Maryland, on June 26, 1926, and was commissioned an ensign in the US Navy.

 US Navy career

-Following his commissioning Carpenter was deployed to navel service in what was later called the Second Nicaraguan Campaign.
+Following his commissioning, Carpenter was deployed to naval service in what was later called the Second Nicaraguan Campaign.

 USS Galveston – 1926

 Carpenter's first assignment after graduation was to the gunnery department of the USS Galveston, a Denver-class protected cruiser.

-Galveston was with the Special Service Squadron and conducted Gunboat diplomacy out of Christobal and Balboa, Panama.
+Galveston was with the Special Service Squadron and conducted gunboat diplomacy out of Christobal and Balboa, Panama.

-Carpenter participated in several landing force details including one at León, Nicaragua.
-It was at this time he was recognized and awarded the Navy Cross for his valor.

-His "extraordinary heroism, coolness and excellent judgment in the performance of duty" in the Leon detachment of the landing force on May 17, 1927 earned him the Navy Cross awarded by the President of the United States.
+Carpenter participated in several landing force details, including one at León, Nicaragua.
+It was at this time that he was recognized and awarded the Navy Cross for his valor.
+His "extraordinary heroism, coolness and excellent judgment in the performance of duty" in the Leon detachment of the landing force on May 17, 1927, earned him the Navy Cross awarded by the President of the United States.

 The President of the United States of America takes pleasure in presenting the Navy Cross to Ensign Charles Lorain Carpenter (NSN: 0-60331), United States Navy, for extraordinary heroism, coolness and excellent judgment in the performance of duty during an insurrection in Nicaragua.
 Ensign Carpenter was a member of the Leon detachment of the landing force and on 17 May 1927, while attempting to arrest and disarm an ex-rebel soldier after having been twice fired on, and at the time being surrounded by a crowd who egged on his aggressor, he in self defense shot and killed the soldier in question, thereby producing a most salutary effect on the population.
 His actions at all times were in keeping with the highest traditions of the United States Naval Service.